 Seventeen applications were received from community residents.
 Members of the FCFP First Focus committee reviewed the submissions and invited finalists for an in-person presentation.
 Ultimately, FCFP selected three projects to invest up to $25,000 each.
 The projects will be facilitated through local 501c3 nonprofit organizations, who FCFP identified as partners to help with implementation of the programs.

 - Tell YO Story – Diana DeVaughn and Melodie Carter-Shaw are looking to inspire more people of color to share their unique life experiences using creative arts through the project “Tell YO Story.”
-In partnership with the Community Theatre League, they will challenge individuals to explore their creative gifts and talents through music, dance, acting, writing, and/or designing.
+In partnership with the Community Theatre League (CTL), they will challenge individuals to explore their creative gifts and talents through music, dance, acting, writing, and/or designing.
 The project will launch on Friday, February 3, 2023, with Janeen Hammond telling her life experiences through her production of Journey: A One Women Show.
 Young adults, age 15 and older, are invited to join bi-weekly sessions regarding formulating their story in their chosen artistic modality.
-Participants will craft their story under the guidance and tutelage of theatrical instructors and will perform quarterly productions that will culminate into a grand production held at the end of October.
+Participants will craft their story under the guidance and tutelage of theatrical instructors and will perform quarterly productions that will culminate into a grand production scheduled for November 3rd at the CTL.

 - See My Color – Sisters Natalie Griffin and Givonna Griffin are on a mission to increase racial equity through exposure and acknowledgement of the differences that various cultures contain.
 See My Color will work with a production team at WVIA to create a social media series of BIPOC (black, indigenous, and people of color) sharing personal information/experiences relative to their race, ethnicity and culture.
 The Griffin’s are planning their interview schedule and will be invited to attend several community events throughout the year to connect with interested participants.